itserror404/NumberCruncher/README.md

 # Number Cruncher
 Hello!

 Number Cruncher is a Scientific Calculator.
-It is easy to use and includes many functionalities from trignometric and inverse trignometric to logaritmic functions and functions like square, square root, factorial,etc.
+It is easy to use and includes many functionalities from trigonometric and inverse trigonometric to logarithmic functions and functions like square, square root, factorial,etc.

 WHAT'S NEW?
 This calculator has a special feature.